There are certain inventions (even though they are technical) that have been deliberately excluded from patentability.

 Non-exclusion

-A technical method that involves significant human intervention will not be excluded (INPI Examination Guidelines, I-C VII-2.4.c), for example, GMOs (INPI website).
+A technical method that significantly involves human intervention will not be excluded (INPI Examination Guidelines, I-C VII-2.4.c), for example, GMOs (INPI website).

 For example, a method for stimulating the reproduction of a plant is patentable (INPI Examination Guidelines, I-C VII-2.4.c).